Phazzie/mixitfixit/refactoring_guide.md

 * **Contract-Driven Development**: To make sure we are following the correct practices.
 ## 3. Refactoring Objectives

-These are the main objectives for the refactor.

 Our primary goals are to: